h2oai/h2ogpt/README.md

 3. Download the MinGW installer from the [MinGW website](https://sourceforge.net/projects/mingw/).
 4. Run the installer and select the `gcc` component.

-For GPU support of 8-bit, run:
+For GPU support of 4-bit and 8-bit, run:
 ```bash
 pip install https://github.com/jllllll/bitsandbytes-windows-webui/blob/main/bitsandbytes-0.39.0-py3-none-any.whl
 ```